Azure/iot-plugandplay-models-tools/clients/dotnet/readme.md

 ### DependencyResolutionOption

-If the root interface has dependencies with external interfaces, via `expand` or `@component` as described [here](https://github.com/Azure/iot-plugandplay-models-tools/wiki/Resolution-Convention#expanded-dependencies), the client can be configured with the next `DependencyResolutionOption`:
+If the root interface has dependencies with external interfaces, via `extends` or `@component` as described [here](https://github.com/Azure/iot-plugandplay-models-tools/wiki/Resolution-Convention#expanded-dependencies), the client can be configured with the following `DependencyResolutionOption`:

 |DependencyResolutionOption|Description|
 |--------------------------|-----------|